Progress report for WRGR22-001

 Project Outcomes

 Our work is on track to achieve our project outcomes.
-As stated above, the CFSA process is designed to bring together local producers and stakeholders from different community sectors (health, education, food, business), supporting them in building collaborative relationships as they deepen their understanding of their community's food system, assess its strengths and weaknesses, and explore strategies that enhance local sustainable agriculture opportunities, local food economies, and community food access, and food security.
+As stated above, the CFSA process is designed to bring together local producers and stakeholders from different community sectors (health, education, food, business) and support them in building collaborative relationships as they deepen their understanding of their community's food system, assess its strengths and weaknesses, and explore strategies that enhance local sustainable agriculture opportunities, local food economies, community food access, and food security.
 AERO’s Montana Food Economy Initiative program works to strengthen the network of Montana values-based community food systems to ensure producer sustainability and resilience, and support community economic, environmental, social, and human health.